Our focus is providing comprehensive physiotherapy treatment to solve our patient’s individual needs.

 Ice hockey, sport fishing.

-Andrea specializes in the management of sports injuries, and with two small children has developed an interest in care of the active pregnant and post-natal client.
+Andrea specializes in the management of sports injuries, and with three small children has developed an interest in care of the active pregnant and post-natal client.

 Cycling (cross-country and road), running, golf, gymnastics and downhill skiing.